"Sunny days, in and of themselves, don't kill people, but when people run out of food and water, they die." –Richard Gill.

 Before we review this very fitting quote in more detail, it is important to note the water sources for the Maya, especially since this plus water management greatly influenced human settlement across the Maya region.

 Centote with cool deep fresh water.
-The Maya believed that
+The Maya believed that this water purified and replenished their health |

 Northern Yucatan: Because of the limestone surroundings, much of the surface water that accumulated during the rainy season was percolated down into the ground, forming magnificent caves and cenotes (sinkholes) (see photo on the right) that were sufficiently shallow to be available for use (Webster et al., 2007).
 These caves are amazing and if you ever visit Yucatan part of Mexico do not pass up the chance to swim in the cenotes to avoid missing a truly sublime experience!